 Our shore excursion - panoramic drive over Santa Maria

-In June 2021 we will be in the roadstead with the WORLD VOYAGER in front of Santa Maria.
+In June 2021 we are with the WORLD VOYAGER in the roadstead in front of Santa Maria.
 Because of the Covid 19 pandemic, we are only allowed to leave the ship in organized groups.
 We opt for a half-day tour on the bus.
 Many of the sights of Santa Maria are on the program.

 With Zodiacs we go to the Marina of Vila do Porto.
 The main town of the island with the Forte de São Brás fortress, located a little above the bay, looks picturesque and inviting.
 In the marina there are several boats and also very nice yachts.